 Three years later, McInerney, 17, was tried as an adult for first-degree murder and a hate crime.
 The prosecution argued he was a white supremacist who hated homosexuals and that he killed King because King was gay.
 If convicted, he could spend the rest of his life in prison.

 Would a jury convict a boy — who at the time of the shooting was barely 14 — of first-degree murder and a hate crime?
 Or would they "blame the victim" for somehow, to some extent, inciting his own death?

-On Oct.
-7, ABC News’ “20/20″ goes inside one of the most controversial bullying cases of our time and asks: Who bullied whom?
-And, is there ever a reasonable explanation for why one student would shoot another — in the 8th grade?
+ABC News' "20/20? goes inside one of the most controversial bullying cases of our time and asks: Who bullied whom?
+And, is there ever a reasonable explanation for murder — an 8th grade murder?

 Check out the preview below and click here for more on this story.